 The Company determines if an arrangement is, or contains, a lease at inception.
 Operating leases are included in operating lease right-of-use ("ROU") assets, lease liability, short term and lease liability, long term in the Company's consolidated balance sheets.
 ROU assets represent the Company's right to use an underlying asset for the lease term and lease liabilities represent its obligation to make lease payments arising from the lease.
 Operating lease ROU assets and liabilities are recognized at commencement date based on the present value of lease payments over the lease term.
-As the Company's leases do not provide an implicit rate, the Company uses an incremental borrowing rate based on the information available at the transition date and subsequent lease commencement dates in determining the present value of lease payments.
-This is the rate the Company would have to pay if borrowing on a collateralized basis over a similar term to each lease.
+As the Company's leases do not provide an implicit rate, the Company uses an incremental borrowing rate based on the information available at the transition date and subsequent lease commencement dates in determining the present value of lease.
 The operating lease ROU asset excludes lease incentives.
 The Company's lease terms may include options to extend or terminate the lease when it is reasonably certain that the Company will exercise that option.
 Lease expense for lease payments made under operating leases is recognized on a straight-line basis over the lease term.